-Heating, Ventilation, Air Conditioning, and Refrigeration (HVAC)
+Heating, Ventilation, Air Conditioning, and Refrigeration (HVACR)

-Placement in specific English and Math classes is determined by the college assessment test.
-Prospective students who do not meet the initial eligibility requirements for a professional-technical limited-enrollment program will need to take selected course to receive necessary skill-building prior to entering the program.
+Placement in specific English and math courses is determined by the college assessment test.
+Prospective students who do not meet the initial eligibility requirements for a professional-technical limited enrollment program will need to take selected courses to receive necessary skill building prior to entering the program.

 Note: Current industry professionals may enroll in a single course on a space available basis and with the instructor's permission.